stanfordjournalism/stanford-progj-2021/exercises/bash_drill.md

 Open a terminal.

 ```
+# Unix is profound
+whoami

-# The most fundamental question: Where am I?
+# Where am I?
 pwd

 # Do you have a Desktop?